mmatschiner/CladeAge-Tutorial/README.md

 	<figcaption>Figure 1: Install the CladeAge package.</figcaption>
 </figure>

 Close and reopen BEAUti.
-You should then see that an additional tab has been added named "Clade Age", as in the screenshot below.
+You should then see that an additional tab has been added named "Clade Ages", as in the screenshot below.

 <figure>
 	<a id="fig:beauti2"></a>